Loyola University Chicago

 Box 4: Adjustments made for a prior year

-The amount in this box should be the sum of all reductions in tuition (refunded or not) related to amounts billed in a prior year.
+The amount in this box should be the sum of all reductions/adjustments in QTREs related to amounts reported on a previous year's 1098-T form.
 This amount is reported as a positive number per IRS requirements.
 However, it is actually a decrease to the amount that was reported on a prior year 1098-T.

 Box 5: Scholarships or grants

-This box contains the sum of all scholarships LUC administered and processed for the student’s account during the calendar year.
-Scholarships that pay for tuition (qualified scholarships) as well as for housing, books, and other expenses (non-qualified scholarships) will be included in this amount.
-Tuition waivers and payments received from third parties that are applied to student accounts for educational expenses are included in this box.
+This box contains the sum of all scholarships or grants (“awards”) LUC administered and processed for the student’s account in LOCUS during the calendar year.
+Scholarships or grants (“awards”) that pay for tuition (qualified scholarships) housing, books, student health insurance, student dental insurance and other expenses (non-qualified scholarships) will be included in this amount.
+Tuition discounts and payments received from third parties that are applied to student accounts for educational expenses are included in this box.

 Box 6: Adjustments to scholarships or grants for a prior year

-Decreases or refunds of scholarship amounts related to scholarships reported in a previous year are included in this box.
+Decreases or refunds of scholarship amounts related to scholarships reported on a previous year's 1098-T form.
 This amount is reported as a positive number per IRS requirements.
-However, it is actually a decrease to the amount that was reported on a prior year 1098-T.
+However, it is actually a decrease in the amount that was reported on a prior year 1098-T.

 Box 7:

-This box will be checked if the amount reported in Box 2 includes tuition or qualified amounts billed to a student account in the current year that pay for a semester beginning in the next calendar year.
-For example, tuition billed in December 2007 for Spring 2008 will be reported on your 2007 1098-T. Box 7 will be checked to indicate that this is the case.
+This box will be checked if the amount reported in Box 1 includes Payments Received and posted to a student account in the current year that pay for a semester beginning in the next calendar year.
+For example, payments received in December 2020 for the Spring 2021 Academic term will be reported on a 2020 1098-T. Box 7 will be checked to indicate that this is the case.

 Box 8: